Electricity Infrastructure Roadmap

 These REZs will play a vital role in delivering affordable, reliable energy generation to help replace the State’s existing power stations as they come to their scheduled end of operational life.

 To find the most up to date information on the REZs, please visit the REZ webpage.
 You can also enter your contact information on this page to subscribe to email updates.

-For the latest updates on consultation timings, please refer to Further Information.
+We expect to consult to inform further regulations throughout 2021.
+For the latest updates on consultation timings, please refer to Consultation.

 A range of different entities will be appointed under the Electricity Infrastructure Investment Act 2020 (NSW), including the Renewable Energy Sector Board and Electricity Infrastructure Jobs Advocate.